Universal Translation Services

 • Which province in PNG has the highest number of languages?

-Papua New Guinea is a country in the Oceania.
+Papua New Guinea is a country in Oceania.
 It has been divided into twenty-two provinces for administrative purposes.
 The province of the country which has the highest number of languages is Madang.
 165 languages are spoken in the province.
 In contrast, the province of Western Highlands only has three languages.